Roothulhu/Pwnomicon/docs/09-pivoting-tunneling.md

 <details>
 <summary><h2>SOCKS5 Tunneling with Chisel</h2></summary>

+Chisel is a fast TCP/UDP tunneling tool written in Go.
+It encapsulates traffic within HTTP and secures it via SSH, making it ideal for bypassing strict firewall rules that only allow web traffic.

+**Core Features:**

+- **Transport:** Uses HTTP to carry data.
+- **Security:** Traffic is encrypted using SSH.
+- **Connectivity:** Capable of creating client-server tunnels in highly restricted environments.

+**Scenario: Pivoting to the Internal Network (172.16.5.0/23)** In this scenario, the Attack Host cannot reach the **Domain Controller (172.16.5.19)** directly.
+We use the compromised **Ubuntu Server** as a pivot point.

+**Execution Flow:**

+_Pivot Point (Ubuntu Server):_

+- Acts as the **Chisel Server**.
+- Listens on a specific port for incoming connections from the attacker.
+- Forwards the tunneled traffic into the internal 172.16.5.0/23 segment.

+_Attack Host:_

+- Acts as the **Chisel Client**.
+- Connects to the Ubuntu Server to establish the tunnel.

+**Result:**
+The attacker can now reach the **Domain Controller** or any webserver on the internal network through the tunnel.

 **1. Download the release binary, unzip it, rename it to 'chisel' and make it executable**

 <table width="100%">